RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 Over the next month, our mentors will be reviewing the received proposals.
 Google Summer of Code will be announcing the selected projects and students on May 4th, 2020.
 Please see [GSoC timeline](#timeline) for more details.

 Meanwhile, we continue to introduce all active and incoming students to open source in general, and Rocket.Chat's ecosystem of open source projects in particular.
-Students will continue to make meaningful open source contributions in the form issues & PR for our projects and interact with Rocket.Chat's vibrant community + team.
+Students will continue to make meaningful open source contributions in the form of issues & PR for our projects and interact with Rocket.Chat's vibrant community + team.

 ### Update March 29th, 2020